84n4n4j03/pinit/README.md

 behaviour but if not you could try the command "start" before your actual call.
 So the example before would end up in `start notepad aFile.txt`.
 This only triggers the command and directly returns.

+### Directory
+The `§pinit` variable to contains the root directory of your pinit repo, so you can use it to navigate relatively to it.
+Of course you can use environment variables too.

 ## Limitations
 I needed it on Windows machines, and some code related to window focussing